AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

 1. The **Manage Publication** wizard starts.
 The first step, **Options**, allows you to:

    * Choose to publish or unpublish the selected pages.
    * Choose to take that action now or at a later date.

    Publishing later starts a workflow to publish the selected page or pages at the specified time.
 Conversely, unpublishing later starts a workflow to unpublish the selected page or pages at a specific time.

+   >[!NOTE]
+   >
-   If you want to cancel a publish/unpublish later, go to the Workflow Console to terminate the corresponding workflow. <!--If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-administering/workflows.md) to terminate the corresponding workflow.-->
+   >If you want to cancel a publish/unpublish later, go to the [Workflow Console](/help/sites-cloud/administering/workflows-adminstering.md#suspending-resuming-and-terminating-a-workflow-instance) to terminate the corresponding workflow.

    ![Manage Publication Options](/help/sites-cloud/authoring/assets/publishing-manage-publication-options.png)

-   Click **Next** to continue.
+1. Click **Next** to continue.

 1. In the next step of the Manage Publication wizard, **Scope**, you can define the scope of the publication/un-publication such as including to include child pages and/or including references.